Zirconia/Google-Data-Analytics-Capstone/README.md

 ##Business Task

-Determine how casual riders and annual members use Cyclistic bikes differently in order to gain insights into methods for converting casuals to members.
+Determine how casual riders and annual members use Cyclistic bikes differently in order to develop marketing methods for converting casuals to members.

 ##Data Sources